Grants to pay off student loans

 John R. Justice Student Loan Repayment Program

 State prosecutors and public defenders can apply for the John R. Justice Student Loan Repayment Program through the state in which they live and work for three to six years.
-The award is worth up to $10,000 a year (maxed at $60,000) to pay toward law school student loans.
+The award is worth up to $10,000 a year (maxed at $60,000 or the current total of the student’s debt) to pay toward law school student loans.

 Department of Justice Attorney Student Loan Repayment Program